ayeshaashraf2304-creator/Hospital-project/README.md

 **#Key Questions Answered**

-1.Calculate readmission counts based on missing follow-up appointments?
+1. Calculate readmission counts based on missing follow-up appointments?
-2.Which diagnosis group has more patients with age?
+2. Which diagnosis group has more patients with age?

 **##Key Tecnical Skills Demonstrated**
 * **Advanced SQL**: Healthcare cohort segmentation using conditional `CASE WHEN` logic.